Training Contract or Elevation Programme?

 - Waterford Institute of Technology

-Students who successfully meet the criteria on these courses are exempt from the entirety of CA Proficiency 1 and CA Proficiency 2 and join the Institute having completed all but the Final Admitting Examination.
+Students who have met the CAP1 requirement and successfully meet the criteria on these courses are exempt from the entirety of CA Proficiency 2 and join the Institute having completed all but the Final Admitting Examination.

 Non – Business Graduates